 WHAT WE LOVED

-- Hogwarts Castle was by far my favourite part about Harry Potter World.
+This was definitely our favourite part about Harry Potter World.
 As I mentioned before, the detail is incredible.
 I took so many photos of the exterior of the castle, even though they all pretty much look exactly the same!
 But it’s hard not to.
 It looks exactly like what you see in the movie, and from what we saw while walking through the castle to get to the Harry Potter and the Forbidden Journey 4K3D ride (more on that next!) the interior is just as amazing!

-- Ollivander’s Wand Shop was another awesome experience.
+This was one of the coolest experiences at Harry Potter World.
 There was a 10 minute wait when we were there, but it’s worth it.
-First, you’re taken into a room with a group of people (similar to the first ‘waiting room’ in the old – 😢 – Tower of Terror ride).
-There’s a whole bunch of stuff said in Japanese (we understood exactly zero of what was said), then you’re led into Ollivander’s Wand Shop.
+First, you’re taken into a room with a group of people, you’ll hear what I can only assume is an introduction in Japanese, then you’re led into Ollivander’s Wand Shop.
 There’s a man waiting in the room, ready to blow your mind.
 Remember the scene from Harry Potter and the Philosophers Stone where Harry chooses his wand?
 He picks up multiple wands, and all sorts of things go wrong?
 ‘Ollivander’ picks someone from the crowd of people and acts out the exact scene from the very first Harry Potter movie, right before your eyes.
-He switches between speaking in Japanese to speaking in English, so seamlessly, it’s hard to keep up.
+He switches between speaking in Japanese to speaking in English so seamlessly, it’s hard to keep up.
 If you’re thinking of purchasing a wand during your stay at Harry Potter World, I highly suggest you do so in Ollivanders.
 It’s a much cooler experience than simply buying one at a regular old souvenir shop throughout the park!

-- Butterbeer is a must when visiting the Wizarding World of Harry Potter.
-There are a few outdoor stalls where you can buy a cup (either a regular plastic throw-away cup, or you can splurge and spend 600 Yen – around $7 to $8 – on a souvenir cup like we did!), or you can buy them from indoor dining locations like The Hog’s Head (this is a takeaway place, meaning you can’t sit down and enjoy your delicious Butterbeer) or the Three Broomsticks.
+Butterbeer is a must when visiting the Wizarding World of Harry Potter.
+There are a few outdoor stalls where you can buy a regular plastic throw-away cup or splurge and spend 600 yen on a souvenir cup like we did!
+You can also purchase and enjoy a delicious Butterbeer from a couple of indoor dining locations such as The Hog’s Head (takeaway only) or the Three Broomsticks.
 We purchased ours from the Hog’s Head, then sat outside on the undercover seats nearby!

 WHAT WE DIDN’T LOVE SO MUCH

-- It is INSANELY busy.
-Much busier than Disneyland has ever been, and I’ve visited that place a lot.
+Japan’s Universal Studios was so busier than Disneyland has ever been, and I’ve visited that place a lot.
 If you’re intending on purchasing a regular ticket, I suggest getting there at least an hour before the gates open.
 (The park usually opens at around 8:30am, but they do have specific opening times for each day.
-So just check the website when it gets closer to your visit!).
+So make sure to check the website when it gets closer to your visit!).
 Harry Potter World especially, is super duper crowded.
 There is even a line to take a photo with the Weasley’s Flying Car.
 Be prepared to wait in lines for everything.
 From the toilet, to food (these lines were horribly long.
-We didn’t even eat inside the park – besides a churro – we just waited until we left and ate at City Walk!) and obviously, the rides.
+We didn’t even eat inside the park (besides a churro) we just waited until we left and ate at City Walk!) and obviously, the rides.

 Have you been to the Wizarding World of Harry Potter?
 What did you think?
 Tell me in the comments below!
 I’d love to read your thoughts on the magical land of Harry Potter!